Sirenia: Important anatomy in feeding

 Perioral bristles are not only used to sense things, but can be used to grasp and manipulate food.
+Of the six distinct fields of bristles on upper and lower lips, the perioral fields have distinct length-to-diameter ratios, defining their boundaries.
 Macrovibrissae are used to detect food by its size and microvibrissae to manipulate food.
-They can be used to break off leaves and undesirable parts while the manatee is feeding.
+They can be used to break off leaves and undesirable parts while feeding.
+Sirenians use their elaborate facial musculature along with perioral bristles to acquire, manipulate, and ingest aquatic vegetation.
 The snout makes up a muscular hydrostat, a biological structure that relies on muscular pressure and muscle contractions to manipulate and move food.
 The manatee uses its large upper perioral bristles to carry out a grasping motion: it performs a flare that tightens the muscular hydrostat while the large upper bristles get pushed out and the lower jaw drops and sweeps the vegetation in by closing.
-This is then repeated.
+The primary bristles used for vegetation ingestion are the U2 and L1 fields.
+Dugongs and trichechids differ in how they use the U1 and U2 bristle fields during feeding.
+Dugongs use a medial-to-lateral motion for U2 bristles, while trichechids use a prehensile, lateral-to-medial grasping motion.
+These divergent feeding behaviors allow dugongs to exploit benthic foraging, including rhizome consumption, more effectively than trichechids.